Valeant reports net loss, raises full-year forecast

-Valeant Pharmaceuticals International Inc (VRX.TO) reported a quarterly net loss on Thursday as it paid severance and other costs for a series of acquisitions, but adjusted cash earnings rose and it raised its 2012 cash earnings per share forecast.
+Valeant Pharmaceuticals International Inc (VRX.TO) reported a second-quarter net loss on Thursday as it paid severance and other costs related to a series of acquisitions, but adjusted cash earnings rose and the company raised part of its outlook.

-Chief Executive Michael Pearson said the margin between earnings and adjusted cash flow would keep narrowing in the next few quarters as integration costs fall for the deals Valeant has done in 2012.
+Chief Executive Michael Pearson said the margin between earnings and adjusted cash flow would keep narrowing in the next few quarters as integration costs fall, reflecting the nature of Valeant's deals in 2012.

 "With many of these acquisitions we did not acquire manufacturing facilities and/or people, so restructuring cash costs in future quarters should continue to decline," he said on a conference call.